 Access information The Bush Theatre building has two theatre spaces - the Holloway Theatre and the Studio - as well as our Library Bar.
 There are two entrances to the building: The first entrance is via the Bush terrace to the right hand side of the building, accessible via a ramp suitable for wheelchair users and buggies or via three steps.
 There is a red automatic double glass door.
 From here the Box Office is to the left and the Library Bar and Gianni and Michael Alen-Buckley Script Library are beyond the Box Office around the corner.
 The Holloway Theatre entrance is just beyond the bar and to the right of the Script Library.
-Access information If you enter through the front entrance on Uxbridge Road through the porch up some steps, the theatre's Library Bar is straight ahead on the right, the Script Library is to the left, and the Box Office to the right.
+The Studio is immediately to the right, down a corridor with floor-to-ceiling windows.
+Access information If you enter through the front entrance on Uxbridge Road through the porch up some steps, the theatre's Library Bar is straight ahead on the right, the Script Library is to the left, and the Box Office and Studio to the right.
 The entrance to the Holloway Theatre is straight ahead on the left.
 The toilets are situated on the first floor and are accessible via stairs or the lift.
 There is also an accessible toilet on the ground floor beneath the stairs which access patrons have priority to use.
 The Bush Theatre aims to be as accessible as possible in everything we do.
 The whole building is accessible for wheelchair users, a hearing loop is available, and Assistance Dogs are welcome at every performance.
 Discounted tickets for disabled bookers and free tickets for essential companions are available.